 Top 5 Wisconsin Small Business Loan Options

-Below we list 5 of the best small business loans in Wisconsin.
+Below we list 5 of the best Wisconsin small business loans.

 1. Impact Seven

 Impact Seven is a Community Development Financial Institution (CDFI).
 They specialize in providing capital to new ventures in Wisconsin that may not get business capital through other means.
 Impact Seven gets its funds from public and private sources and provides direct loans between $10,000 and $5 million.

 The organization is devoted to helping small businesses throughout the state to reach their full potential through new business loans, business expansion loans, equipment loans, new construction loans, inventory lending, and more.
 Any emerging, expanding, or existing “non-sin” business in the state of Wisconsing and some Minnesota counties is welcome to apply.

 The Wisconsin Women's Business Initiative Corporation is an excellent option for small enterprises in Wisconsin.
 However, their focus is to support ventures run by women and other minority groups and applicants from lower-income brackets.
 This is not a strict requirement, and all new businesses can apply.

 The WWBIC is the state's largest microlender and also offers other financial resources and support.
 Applicants can apply for loans up to $250,000 and are guided through the application process